 - A restored VM doesn't have an availability set.
-If ou use the restore disk option to you can specify an availability set when you create a VM from the disk using the provided template or PowerShell.
+If you use the restore disk option, then you can specify an availability set when you create a VM from the disk using the provided template or PowerShell.

 - If you use a cloud-init-based Linux distribution, such as Ubuntu, for security reasons the password is blocked after the restore.
 Use the VMAccess extension on the restored VM to reset the password.
 We recommend using SSH keys on these distributions, so you don't need to reset the password after the restore.

 Backing up restored VMs

 - If you restored a VM to the same resource group with the same name as the originally backed-up VM, backup continues on the VM after restore.